Royal Glamorgan Light Infantry: Long peace

 The militia ballot was enforced for the last time in March 1831 during another period of industrial unrest.
 It was unpopular in South Wales because of the likelihood of the militia being used in support of the civil power against strikers.
 The RGLI assembled at Cardiff for 28 days' training from 12 May, with very few men having any previous military experience.
 On 3 June the regiment's permanent staff and a detachment of militiamen under training were despatched under Lt-Col Richard Morgan of Llandough Castle to Merthyr, where a detachment of the 93rd Highlanders were struggling with rioters outside the Castle Inn where negotiations with the employers had broken down (the Merthyr Rising).
 Rioters tried to disarm the Highlanders, who opened fire, killing and wounding many in the crowd, while suffering several wounded themselves.
 Reinforced by the RGLI detachment and the Cardiff troop of the Glamorgan Yeomanry, the Highlanders withdrew to Pen y Darren House.
 Next day the strikers ambushed two detachments of Yeomanry but withdrew from Pen y Darren House on seeing that it was well guarded.
 However, on 6 June they again approached the house and refused to disperse when the Riot Act was read.
 The magistrates thereupon handed over to Lt-Col Morgan who, giving the words of command slowly and clearly, ordered the Highlanders and Militia to load, and the Yeomanry to draw sabres.
 At this the rioters gave way and were dispersed by the Yeomanry without further casualties.

 In 1835–6 the permanent staffs of militia regiments were further educed, and all weapons except those of the staff were withdrawn.
 The RGLI was not directly involved in the Chartist disturbances of 1839–40, but the permanent staff were involved in training special constables.
 After 1831 neither ballots nor training were held for the militia, though officers continued to be commissioned: following the death of the Marquess of Bute, Charles Kemeys-Tynte, MP, formerly lt-col of the West Somerset Yeomanry, was appointed colonel of the RGLI on 4 January 1849.
 He was joined on 3 April that year by Lt-Col J.N.
 Lucas and Maj Sir Charles Morgan, 3rd Baronet, formerly of the Glamorgan Yeomanry.

 1852 reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: